nferrara100/python-json/word-statistics/README.md

 This python command line utility accepts text files and outputs basic statistics on the frequency of a given word in them.
 It requires tabulate to format its output and Pytest to run the test suite.
+It is case insensitive and supports searching for phrases when quotation marks are used.

 Given more time, the following additional features could be implemented: